GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
+> ### I’ve never been a lover of existing code.
+Code by itself almost rots and it’s gotta be rewritten.
+Even when nothing has changed, for some reason it rots.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts